DaWoody/free-video-player/README.md

                     videoOverlaySpinnerIconClass: 'free-video-player-controls-overlay-spinner-icon',
                     displayNoneClass: 'free-video-player-controls-display-none'
                 },
-                //These sub properties decides which of the video controls that should be generated to the DOM,
+                // These sub properties decides which of the video controls that should be generated to the DOM,
-                //same procedure as the above properties, if one is changed all need to be added to not make them "undefined"
+                // same procedure as the above properties, if one is changed all need to be added to not make them "undefined"
-                //which in turn results in a falsy value and not displaying the rest of the controls that have not been defined.
+                // which in turn results in a falsy value and not displaying the rest of the controls that have not been defined.
                 videoControlsDisplay: {
                     showPlayPauseButton: true,
                     showProgressSlider: true,